-Optimisation is dead time.
-I swore I’d never do it.
-Nothing but scripting languages, I swore.
+Code performance optimisation is dead time.
+I swore I’d never do it, leaving it for the specialists Nothing but scripting languages, I said.
 Garbage collection is not my business.
 Except, as it turns out, CPU cycles aren’t free, and I want a lot of them.
 So, as long as I need to make do with the slight resources available to me, I might need to commit some time to the occasional rewriting of inner loops in something a bit fast, with decent libraries written by those more speed-obsessive than myself.
 C++ passes muster in this regard.

 I am investigating this typically for rewriting inner loops of python simulation code using C++ at the moment, but maybe if i get more chops I’ll try some recreational, creative applications – there are such handy tools for that, dontcha know?